parksunwoo/parksunwoo.github.io/_posts/2023-06-16-fastapi-event-driven-architecture-practice2.md

         funds = db.query(models.Fund).all()  # Retrieve all funds from DB
         for fund in funds:
             total_value = 0
-            for mcp in fund.mcps:  # Retrieve all NFTs belong to the fund estimated_price = get_mcp_index(mcp.copyright_code, mcp.registration_number, mcp.music_id)
+            for mcp in fund.mcps:  # Retrieve all MCPs belong to the fund estimated_price = get_mcp_index(mcp.copyright_code, mcp.registration_number, mcp.music_id)
                 if estimated_price is not None:
                     total_value += estimated_price